GannonGuess/Pokemon-Roguelike/1.10/README.md

 # 327 Pokemon Game README - Gannon Guess

 ## Version 1.10
+This version of the game includes many quality of life updates focused on the player experience and adding more depth to the mechanics of the game.
+Prize money is now earned for winning trainer battles and can be spent on items in the shops.
+New pokeballs interact with the new capture mechanics so that there are more stakes in battle, rather than alway capturing a pokemon.
+The bulk of new content comes in the form of the Pokemon Storage Computer that has been added to every Pokemon Center.
+- In the overworld, the new `i` or `I` command can be used to view info about the player character
+  - Such info includes the player's win and loss rates, how much money they have made, and how many pokemon they have caught
+- Opening the bag with `B` in the overworld now displays the total amount of money that the player currently has on them
+  - The player starts with $600, the price of a Great Ball.
+- Great Balls and Ultra Balls have been added to the game.
+The player starts with 5 Great and 1 Ultra ball.
+More of them can be purchased at the shop for the price of the items in the main series of games.
+- New shop item costs are as follows:
+  - Potion: 200
+  - Revive: 2000
+  - Poke Ball: 200
+  - Great Ball: 600
+  - Ultra Ball: 800
+- In the overworld, the `P` (capital) command will display the player's pokemon and their stats, moves, gender, level, and typing
+  - If the player has more than one pokemon, the arrow keys (left and right) can be used to view the other pokemon
+  - In this menu, when not viewing the pokemon in the first slot, the `s` command will swap the currently viewed pokemon and the pokemon in the first slot
+    - This allows the player to choose which pokemon will be used first in battle.
+- Money earned from trainer battles is calculated as it is in the MSGs.
+Every enemy trainer type has a default value of money that is multiplied by the level of the trainers last pokemon to get the total earnings from the battle
+- Pokemon capture mechanics are now in line with the Generation I video game.
+More can be found here: https://bulbapedia.bulbagarden.net/wiki/Catch_rate if you would like an in-depth explanation.
+  - This means that pokemon are not always caught
+  - If the PC has 6 pokemon on hand, captured pokemon are sent to the pokemon storage system.
+  - If both the PC and storage system are full on pokemon, pokemon will always break free
+  - In some cases, a Great Ball is better than an Ultra Ball due to the calculations
+- The Pokemon Storage Computers are located inside of pokemon centers (if testing the game, use `p` to teleport around to one if battles are too unfair)
+- Storage holds up to 30 pokemon, with 10 per box.
+Use the left and right arrow keys to view the other boxes.
+- In storage, level is displayed to help identify the stronger pokemon easier
+- Various commands can be used in storage.
+These commands are combined with the pokemon storage number:
+  - `i` - Inspect a pokemon that is in storage, allowing the player to view its info, like the command in the overworld
+  - `r` - Releases a pokemon that is in storage into the wild, effectively deleting it from the game.
+    - Releasing a pokemon requires confirmation of the `Y` key.
+Any other key cancles the release.
+  - `g` - Gets a pokemon from the box and places it into the players first empty slot.
+Player must have room available on-hand
+  - `s` - Stores a pokemon.
+The player selects an on-hand pokemon to place into the box.
+All PC pokemon are shifted to the lowest available slot after a pokemon is stored.
+    - Commands called on storage slots that have no pokemon request that the user choose a different slot
+  - Picking a slot of `0` will cancle the command in case the player didnt mean to choose that slot.
+  - These commands only work if there are pokemon in the box, except for the store command which requires more than one on-hand pokemon
+- NOTE: I added a pokemon to the storage system by default for testing so you dont have to capture any.

 ## Version 1.09
 This verion adds the pokemon battle minigame, trainer battles, wild pokemon battles, and bag mechanics.